Venice Weather July Averages, Italy

-July is the hottest month of the year in Venice and also the busiest for tourist season.
+July is the hottest month of the year in Venice and also the busiest for tourist season (April - October).
 Venice is a famously expensive city and prices for accommodation and food are especially high at this time of year.

 The average temperature reaches a high of a very nice 28°C (that's about 82°F), and only dips to lows of 18°C (about 64°F) in the evenings.
 However due to the high temperatures and long hours of sunshine you should take precautions to avoid sunburn or sunstroke.
 Always wear sunscreen with a high SPF and seek shelter during the hottest parts of the day.